-Beyond this growth profile, Osisko owns several other growth assets, which have not been factored in the current 5-year outlook, as their timelines are either later, or less clear.
+Beyond this growth profile, Osisko owns several other growth assets, which have not been factored in the 5-year outlook, as their timelines are either longer, or less certain.
 As the operators provide further clarity on these assets, Osisko will seek to include them in its long-term outlook.

-This 5-year outlook is based on publicly available forecasts and other disclosure by the third-party owners and operators of Osisko's assets, and could differ materially from actual results.
-When publicly available forecasts on properties are not available, Osisko obtains internal forecasts from the producers or uses management's best estimates.
-The commodity price assumptions that were used in the 5-year outlook are based on current long-term consensus and a gold/silver price ratio of 75:1.
+This 5-year outlook is based on internal judgements of publicly available forecasts and other disclosure by the third-party owners and operators of the Corporation's assets and could differ materially from actual results.
+When publicly available forecasts on properties are not available, Osisko obtains internal forecasts from the operators or uses management's best estimate.
+The commodity price assumptions that were used in the 5-year outlook are based on current long-term consensus and a gold/silver price ratio of 76:1.

-This 5-year outlook replaces the 5-year outlook previously released in 2022, which should be considered as withdrawn.
-Investors should not use this 5-year outlook to extrapolate forecast results to any year within the 5-year period (2023-2027).
+This 5-year outlook replaces the 5-year outlook previously released in 2023, which should be considered as withdrawn.
+Investors should not use this 5-year outlook to extrapolate forecast results to any year within the 5-year period (2024-2028).